adobe/aio-tvm/e2e/e2e.md

 - test bad Authorization header format
   - for each endpoint:
     - `expect status=403` (later we should change this to 401)
-- test attempt to override default final action parameters
+- test overwrite default final action parameters
   - for each endpoint:
     - for each final param in endpoint
-      - send request with attempt to override param in query arg
+      - send request with param to overwrite in query arg
       - `expect status=400`
 - test passing non allowed parameter
   - for each endpoint: